itplr-kosit/xrechnung-schematron/README.md

     * **CAUTION**: This might break YOUR validation scenario and ability to accept XML content
 1. PATCH version when we make backwards-compatible bug fixes.

-## Overview: Technical Coverage of the National Business Rules in the Validation Artefacts
+## Technical Coverage of the National Business Rules in the Validation Artefacts

 ID | German Description | Coverage
 --- | --- | ---